 - points (int) the number of points to sample along each cross section.
 Default value is 100. - cross\section\center (array) parameter array where the centre of the cross section should be taken.
-If None, the parameters for the best returned cost are used.
+If None, the parameters for the best measured cost are used.
+Default None.

-Returns a tuple (cross\arrays, cost\arrays, uncer\arrays) cross\parameter\arrays (list): a list of arrays for each cross section, with the values of the varied parameter going from the minimum to maximum value. cost\arrays (list): a list of arrays for the costs evaluated along each cross section about the minimum. uncertainty\arrays (list): a list of uncertainties
+a list of tuple (cross\arrays, cost\arrays), one tuple for each net. cross\parameter\arrays (list): a list of arrays for each cross section, with the values of the varied parameter going from the minimum to maximum value. cost\arrays (list): a list of arrays for the costs evaluated along each cross section through cross\section\center.